LiliaFramework/Lilia/docs/store/mechanics.md

-# General Mechanics:
+# General Mechanics

 - **Representative Voting**: Implements a voting system analogous to the American [House of Representatives](https://en.wikipedia.org/wiki/United_States_House_of_Representatives), enabling representative voting processes within the game.

 - **Legislative Voting**: Introduces a legislative system for lawmaking.
 Players can propose laws with three voting options: Aye, Nay, and Abstain.
 The results are tallied at the end of the election.

-- **Presidential Voting**: Facilitates presidential elections based on popular vote count.
+- **Presidential Voting**: Facilitates presidential elections based on the popular vote count.

 - **Food**: Adds mechanics for hunger and thirst, incorporating customizable effects.
 Thirst impedes stamina regeneration, while starvation depletes health.

-- **Radiation**: Functions similarly to the radiation mechanics in Fallout 4/76, reducing health and replacing it with radiation levels.
+- **Radiation**: Functions similarly to the radiation mechanics in Fallout 4/76, reducing health and increasing radiation levels.

-- **Fallout Drugs**: Introduces various buffs and debuffs that mimic the effects of drugs found in the Fallout series.

-- **Mafia Drugs**: Adds drug bricks requiring processing, with processed drugs providing specific effects.
+- **Drugs**: Adds drug bricks that require processing, with processed drugs providing various buffs and debuffs.

-- **EFT Injuries**: Incorporates injuries such as broken legs and bleeding, alongside limb health management.

 - **Languages**: Allows players to learn and speak different languages.
 Comprehension is limited to known languages.